05 Jul How to Connect AirPods to MacBook

 This should connect your AirPods with your Mac.
 Sometimes, you need to tweak more settings to make it work.
 These are the steps:

-- On home screen, head to the menu bar
+- On the home screen, head to the menu bar

 - Select the Apple icon and access System Preferences